BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 Well, again, static site!
 I can surely just inspect the output, right?
-But another challenge there: the font family is set with CSS, which means I need to calculate the style rules the way a browser would.
+But another challenge there: the exact font—including things like bold and italic—is set with CSS.
+Since normal, bold, and italic live in separate files, I need to calculate the style rules the way a browser would to be able to make the smallest possible subsets.

-Which… means… I should probably just drive a headless browser, huh?
+But that means… oh… I should probably just drive a headless browser, huh?

 Sigh.